 It was a silly story but probably won’t be something that stays with me.
 I didn’t like or dislike it.
 This is probably a good book for me to read with my nephews.
 Younger kids will like the rhythm of the words.
 Each page has detailed drawings.
 I was much more interested in the buildings than in Mickey’s nudity.
 The buildings have kitchen utensils on them and words commonly found in pantries on the containers of baking ingredients.
 They are very fanciful.

 Did you ever read this book as a child or read it to your children?

 Taken from Boston Bibliophile’s blog:

 For this week’s Tuesday Thingers, I’ve copied the list of the most-challenged books of the 1990s straight from the ALA website.
 I’ve highlighted the ones I’ve read.
 Highlight what you’ve read, and italicize what you have in your LT library.
 (I only have a few read books in my LibraryThing library but you’re welcome to peek at them.)
-Read the rest of this entry »
+Continue reading Tuesday Thingers: Which Banned Books Have You Read?

 While looking at the ALA site for Banned Book Week I came across the current Celebrity READ posters in their shop.
 It reminded me that during high school I had the David Bowie poster hanging on my wall.
 I don’t recall how I got it.
 It seems like it should have been a prize for the summer reading club but I was too old for the club then.
 There used to be an age limit on the reading club though I don’t think they actually said there was – what teenager wants a happy meal coupon for reading books?
 Now our library has multiple summer reading clubs for kids, teens and adults.